ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 Specification list
 ~~~~~~~~~~~~~~~~~~

 The **Specifications** section presents a table with the domain's configured specifications.
-These represent the elements of your project's
+These represent the elements of the actual specifications
-specifications that you want your organisations to conform to (see :ref:`introduction__glossary__specification`).
+supported by the test bed that you want to have organisations conform to (see :ref:`introduction__glossary__specification`).

 .. figure:: ../screenshots/admin_domains_domain_specifications.PNG
   :align: center